getcloudless/getcloudless.com/_posts/2018-10-03-cloudless-on-cloudless.markdown

 However, to make this more like a minimum production setup, the deployment of getcloudless.com will use https and have a simple monitoring setup.
-This means that the web servers will need the API keys for the certificate renewal and monitoring, which are both sensitive.
-As a result, the deployment will require two parts: a basic secrets server, and the web servers themselves that know how to pull secrets from this server.
+This means that the web servers will need the API keys for the certificate renewal and monitoring agent.
+These are sensitive, so they shouldn't be hard coded in the startup script or built into the image.
+As a result, the deployment will require two parts: a basic secrets server, and the web servers themselves.

 ### Secrets